wshuang6/french-verbs-app/README.md

 # Spaced-Repetition Algorithm

 Spaced repetition is a learning technique that emphasizes the review of unlearned material over learned material.
-For example,
+For example...

 # Getting Started with the project